 To obtain the credit, the PHEV or EV you buy must be on the IRS’s certified list of vehicles that qualify for the credit.
 You can find an updated list at www.fueleconomy.gov.
 However, you can usually rely on the manufacturer's or distributor's certification to the IRS that a vehicle qualifies for the credit.

-To complicate matters, these credits are phased out once 200,000 of each model are produced by the manufacturer, counted from January 1, 2010.
+To complicate matters, these credits are phased out once 200,000 of each model are produced by the manufacturer from a specified date.
 The phase-out starts during the second calendar quarter after the 200,000 mark is reached.
 The IRS announces when a manufacturer exceeds this production figure and will announce the subsequent phase-out schedule.
 Be sure to check these reports before you buy a PHEV or EV; otherwise, you could be disappointed to discover you’ll get no tax credit.
 You can check atwww.fueleconomy.gov.